 This course provides an historical survey of Italian art from Roman times to the present.
 It examines the major stylistic trends in painting, sculpture, and architecture along with their influences.
-Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages or EN106 English 1: Composition & Reading.
+Prerequisite: EN101 English 1: Composition or EN105 English Composition for Speakers of Other Languages.